AWaselnuk/new-centre-ca/README.md

 Read the [Jekyll docs](https://jekyllrb.com/) for more information on how to write blog posts.

 Read the [Markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to learn how to format blog posts.

+## Writing workflow

+Here is a suggested workflow for writing a blog post.

+1. Make sure your local Git repository is up to date. `git pull`
+1. Copy the template file in the `_drafts` folder.
+Change the name of the file and the front matter to reflect the current date and whatever the article will be called.
+1. Choose a category.
+I think we should just have two for now: `articles` and `conference`.
+1. Run `jekyll serve --drafts` to preview your work in a web browser.
+1. When you are finished writing the article, commit your changes to git by saving the file and then typing. `git add . && git commit -am 'Your message here'`.
+   * An example of a good message is `'Added draft for post about terminology'`.
+Keep it short, relevant to the work you did, and in the past tense.
+1. Update the remote Git repository with `git push origin master`.

+## Publishing a post

+When you are ready to publish a post, you simply have to move the post to the `_posts` folder and update the Git repository.

+1. Move the post from `_drafts` to `_posts`.
+1. Update Git with `git add . && git commit -am 'Moved post to posts folder'`
+1. Update the remote GIt repository with `git push origin master`.
+1. The post should be live in under a minute.